-The future of Indian agriculture
+The future of Indian agriculture | Harisharan Devgan

 Agriculture in India

 Agriculture is a significant sector of the Indian economy, contributing about 17-18% of India’s GDP and employing around 50% of the country’s workforce.
-India is the second-largest producer of agricultural products in the world, after China.
+India is the second-largest producer of agricultural products in the world after China.

 The government of India has launched various schemes and initiatives to support and enhance agricultural productivity in the country, such as the Pradhan Mantri Fasal Bima Yojana, Pradhan Mantri Krishi Sinchai Yojana, and Soil Health Card Scheme.

-However, the agricultural sector in India faces several challenges such as low productivity, lack of adequate infrastructure, market access, and storage facilities, soil degradation, and increasing incidents of crop failure due to climate change.
+However, the agricultural sector in India faces several challenges, such as low productivity, lack of adequate infrastructure, market access and storage facilities, soil degradation, and increasing incidents of crop failure due to climate change.

-Major constraints in Indian culture
+Significant constraints in Indian culture

 • Small landholdings